azavea/nj-wildlife-habitat-vector-tile-map/README.md

-# Background
+### Background
 [NJ Landscape Project data](http://www.state.nj.us/dep/fgw/ensp/landscape/index.htm) is a database that combines imperiled and priority species location information with land-use/land-cover (LULC) data.
-Landscape Project species habitat areas are determined by running species-specific models on a species observation point dataset.
+Landscape Project species habitat areas are determined by running species-specific models on a wildlife observation point dataset.
 NJDEP ENSP biologists create habitat models for each NJ Special Concern, Threatened, or Endangered species, including Federally Threatened or Endangered species.
 These models use a combination of species biology (i.e. movement patterns, habitat preferences, home ranges, etc) and statewide land-use land-cover polygons to create potential habitat areas ([see Landscape Project Report v3.3, page 18-23](http://www.state.nj.us/dep/fgw/ensp/landscape/lp_report_3_3.pdf)).

 The dataset has hundreds of thousands of polygons with continuous, topological coverage for the entire state and several associated tables with rich attribute information about habitat type and wildlife.
+In total, the dataset includes about 1 million polygons.
+This open data set is provided as a Geodatabase that includes vector data and related tabular data.
+Basic geospatial operations can take minutes or hours to process due to the size of the dataset and the workflow required.

-This Proof of Concept investigates a workflow to process this dataset into vector tiles that can be rendered responsively in a web browser with Mapbox services and Mapbox GL JS.
+This Proof of Concept investigates a workflow to process this dataset into vector tiles that can be rendered responsively in a web browser.
+Now a user can draw a custom area in a browser window and return results in seconds, enabling efficient compliance with environmental regulations.

+Multiple open source libraries/tools like GDAL ogr2ogr, Mapbox Tippecanoe, and Mapbox GL JS are used in this workflow.

+### Demo
+Draw an Area of Interest, get list of wildlife habitat.

+### Goals

+- define a process for interacting with large vector data sets in a browser using open source libraries
+- create a Proof of Concept that can be applied to similar situations
+- free up consultant time for other tasks
+- encourage industry-adoption of open source tools

 ### Requirements